l0r3zz/public/installtool/README.md

 ```
 Defines an ssh key resource which is contained in the file named "roguekey.pem".
 All files that are specified in this section are located in the path specified by the **--blobdir** option on the command line.
 If that option is missing, then the current working directory is assumed.

 The **actions** section consists of an array of arrays.
-Each individual array element in the action array is an _instruction_, Which has a single operator and is followed by zero or more _operands_.
-The XEQ operator MUST be followed by at least one operand, which is a string containing a bash shell command that will be executed on the remote host.
+Each individual array element in the actions array is an _instruction_.
+Instructions have a single operator and can be followed by zero or more _operands_.
+The **XEQ** operator MUST be followed by at least one operand, which is a string containing a bash shell command that will be executed on the remote host.
 There can also be some optional operands that control certain behavior (like _timeout_ ) or provide resource identifiers which are how files in the BLOBDIR are referenced by the instructions.

 The **verify** section contains special instructions to verify the results of the operations performed in the **actions** section on each host specified in the **hosts** section.
-Currently the only instruction that is available is a simple "health check":
+Currently, the only instruction that is available is a simple "health check":
 ```
 CRL                 # operand is an http path, i.e. "/" will perform a GET on http://<host>/
 ```

-There are two input components to the overall tool, a configuration file or manifest, composed in YAML and a "blob dir"
+There are two input components to the overall tool, a configuration file or runbook, composed in YAML and a "blob dir"
-which contains artifacts that will be transferred to the host to be configured based on descriptions found in the manifest under the resources section.
-A nifty feature of this tool is that you can provide a YAML "answer file" to automate the installation of some 3rd party apts that insist on requiring human keyboard interaction.
+which contains artifacts that will be transferred to the host to be configured based on descriptions found in the runbook under the _resources_ section.
+A nifty feature of this tool is that you can provide a YAML **answer-file** to automate the installation of some 3rd party apps that insist on requiring human keyboard interaction.

-This tool requires Python 3, the pexpect, yaml, json and inspect libraries
+This tool requires Python 3, the pexpect, yaml, json and inspect libraries.

 ```